Into the Light: Community Creativity at Onset of Covid

 ~ George Seccombe

-What’s the background on these Zoom gatherings?
+What’s the background?
 How did we all meet?
 What’s it all about?
 Last fall, Maren Van Nostrand organized Big Reunion Circles that brought together participants from 20 years of Soundfalls’ studio recitals, workshops, big shows, writers groups, and song circles.
 The result?
 Heartwarming and magical evenings!
 For more about those, see Circling Back Together.
 And for more about Soundfalls in general, see How it All Began: Giving Voice and Meaning to Community.

 “I thoroughly enjoyed being back in the loft with you, Byron, and the whole Soundfalls legacy and community.
 We could all feel the warmth in the room and yes, savored it then and look forward to next time.
 Take care and thanks for making Saturday night happen!”